-- One 15-ounce can baby corn, liquid reserved
+- One 15-ounce can baby corn with liquid

 - 1 to 2 teaspoons grated fresh or jarred ginger, to taste

-- 3 tablespoons reduced-sodium soy sauce, or to taste
+- 2 tablespoons reduced-sodium soy sauce, or more, to taste

 - Freshly ground pepper to taste

-Cook the noodles according to package directions until al dente, then drain and cut into shorter lengths.
+- Cook the noodles according to package directions, then drain and cut into shorter lengths.
 Set aside until needed.

-Put the cornstarch in a small bowl or mixing cup and stir in just enough of the liquid from the soup pot to smoothly dissolve it.
+- Put the cornstarch in a small bowl or mixing cup and stir in just enough of the liquid from the soup pot to smoothly dissolve it.
 Slowly pour into the soup pot and simmer just until the broth has thickened up.
-Stir in the soy sauce and noodles, season with pepper, and serve at once in shallow bowls.
+Stir in the soy sauce and noodles, and serve at once.

-Note: Use frozen organic green beans, unthawed, if fresh are unavailable.
+Note: Use frozen organic cut or whole baby green beans, unthawed, if fresh are unavailable.